jesslns/CV/README.md

 ## Skills

 ####  Problem Solving
 - Able to formulate solutions step by step and solve problems in a logical and systematic fashion.
-- Can apply algorithmic and statiscial skills in writing numerical models with Matlab and Python to investigate scientific problems and to perform time series analysis/forcasting.
+- Can apply algorithmic and statistical skills in writing numerical models with Matlab and Python to investigate scientific problems and to perform time series analysis/forecasting.

 #### Analytical
 - Performed data processing to develop environmental strategies in urban planning projects.
 - Performed flood risk analysis and wrote technical reports.

 #### Adaptability and flexibility
 - A fast learner who take on board new idea and concepts quickly.
 - Constantly exposed to different engineering software packages, which I can master within short time.
 - Learn coding using different resources.

 #### Collaboration
 - Pair programming daily during the software engineering course.
 - Collaborated with various departments to develop multi-disciplinary strategies for sustainable urban development.
 - Have good communication skills and understand the importance of being ope-minded in an collaborative envionment to facilitate innovation.